wesselb/mlkernels/README.md

     ```

 *
-    Numerically, but efficiently, take derivatives of kernels.
+    Numerically, but efficiently, take derivatives of kernels and means.
     This currently only works in TensorFlow.

     Definition: